-QUESTION: What is the certification criteria for fairly traded coffee?
+QUESTION: What are the certification criteria for fairly traded coffee?

 RESPONSE: Basically there are four, and they weigh variably within the growing-processing-marketing systems.
 First, a minimum price.
-Second, purchase of beans from democratically organized small growers, usually a formal growers cooperative.
-Third, provision of pre-harvest credit; in other words, a tangible sharing of risk.
-Fourth, agreement to purchase on a long-term rather than one time basis.
+Second, the purchase of beans from democratically organized small growers, usually a formal growers cooperative.
+Third, is the provision of pre-harvest credit; in other words, a tangible sharing of risk.
+Fourth, agreement to purchase on a long-term rather than one-time basis.
 These are the general parameters and they are regularly monitored for compliance.

 What is the Fair Trade threshold at which small producers are no longer considered small?

 RESPONSE: The answer to that may be found in the eligibility criteria for producer cooperatives.
-To be eligible, a producer cooperative must have a majority of members who are small scale producers of coffee.
-By small producers are understood those that are not structurally dependent on hired labor, managing their farm mainly with their own and their family’s labor force.
+To be eligible, a producer cooperative must have a majority of members who are small-scale producers of coffee.
+Small producers are understood as those that are not structurally dependent on hired labor, managing their farm mainly with their own and their family’s labor force.